AmpelProject/Ampel-core/docs/sphinx/legacy.rst

 There are also "tied" variants of these, such as :class:`~ampel.abstract.AbsTiedLightCurveT2Unit.AbsTiedLightCurveT2Unit`, that can be used to build a directed acyclic graph of T2s.
 In other words, these T2s depend on the output of other T2s.

+..
+NB: while base classes for tied T2s exist, T2Process does not actually know how to defer dependent T2s until their dependencies have been processed.

 T2 unit configuration
 *********************

-Like T0 units, T2 units take their configuration as fields.
-See:ref:`legacy-t0-configuration`.
+Like T0 units, T2 units declare their configurations using annotations.
+See :ref:`legacy-t0-configuration`.

 :py:meth:`run`
 **************